pyPhotometry/docs/docs/user-guide/graphical-user-interface.md

 ### Analog signal

 Scrolling plot displaying the analog signals.
+Ticking the checkbox *'De-mean plotted signals'* subtracts the average value from each signal before plotting, making it easier to visualise both signals when they have different baseline levels (this does not affect the data saved).
+You can then use the 'Offset channels' control to adjust the relative Y position of the de-meaned signals.

 ---